SebC750/Art_Gallery_Portfolio/README.md

 - Used Bootstrap and react-router-dom to enhance styling and site navigation respectively.
 - Added links to my other social media (instagram, reddit and deviantart) for people to look deeper into my work and follow me there!
 However, i intend for this website to be a central hub for my art to be in so all future artworks will be served here first.

-## Development progress (as of 09/12/2024)
+## Development progress (as of 09/14/2024)
 - Initialized backend folder with a database.py file where I create a database class that holds credentials to access the db.
 Connection test was successful.
 - Initialized the commissions page where I show my prices for each type of artwork (sketch, lineart, color).
+Still a work in progress.
+- UI improvements: Made navbar transparent + added linear gradient on the background for a more modern and polished look to the page.
+Removed Footer component now has better formatting (the top margin did not have enough padding).
+Added black borders to back to top button to prevent the secondary gradient color from occluding the button.
+- Better Mobile UI responsiveness: The previous version of the art gallery had the nav buttons joined together and rounded.
+This led to a rather awkward looking format for the navigation links.
+I modified the responsive changes so that the nav buttons are rearranged in a column format for portrait shaped windows.
+The navigation menu now looks more well-organized and fits better on mobile devices.
+- Fixed bug where code text is displayed by accident in the gallery page.
+This was due to a conditional statement not being closed properly.
+This has now been resolved.
 ## Future plans!
 Here are my future plans for the art gallery!
 - Finish writing routes and create API.js file to communicate with backend.